joshtynjala/building-adobe-air-applications/developing-air-applications-for-mobile-devices/debugging-a-mobile-air-application/remote-debugging-with-flash-professional.md

 2. Under the Deployment tab:

-    - Select “Device debugging” for deployment type
+    - Select "Device debugging" for deployment type

-    - Select “Install application on the connected Android device” for After publishing
+    - Select "Install application on the connected Android device" for After publishing

-    - Deselect “Launch application on the connected Android device” for After publishing
+    - Deselect "Launch application on the connected Android device" for After publishing

     - Set the path to the Android SDK, if necessary.